Universal-Team/db/docs/_3ds/yanbf.md

   <ul dir="auto">

-  <li>Fixed an issue where makerom may fail if the ROM path has spaces.</li>
+  <li>Fixed an issue where the 3DS-side app may display "Failed to launch CIA" error

-  <li>Fixed some NDS ROMs only having a handful of languages.
-Now all languages are
-  checked to make sure an out-of-bounds error doesn''t happen.</li>

-  <li>Tried to make the unique ID more... unique.
-This should fix an issue where same
-  game from different region replaces each other.</li>
+  for a brief moment before actually launching.</li>

   </ul>'
-updated: '2022-02-15T02:58:32Z'
+updated: '2022-02-20T19:12:21Z'
-version: v1.2.0
+version: v1.3.0
-version_title: 'v1.2.0: widescreen support'
+version_title: 'v1.3.0: randomizing is here'
 ---
 YANBF is a 3DS-mode nds-bootstrap forwarder, allowing for more than 40 forwarder titles as compared to the older forwarder template.